Vlado Kalember

 Vladimir "Vlado" Kalember (born 26 April 1953) is a Croatian pop singer, famous for his recognisable, husky voice.

 In the 1970s, he was the vocalist of the popular pop band, Srebrna Krila.
 After leaving the band, he continued with a solo career.
 In 1984, together with Izolda Barudžija, he represented Yugoslavia at the Eurovision Song Contest.
 He was later a member of 4 Asa.

-Today, he is married to a young cello instrumentalist, Ana Rucner, and has a child with her.
+He was married to a young cello instrumentalist, Ana Rucner, and has a child with her.
 His famous songs are "Vino na usnama", "Ja nisam kockar", "Ana", "Lili", "Otkad si otišla", "Ja odavde, ona s juga", "Odoh u mornare", "Doris" and many other.